jmoenig/Snap/server/notes.md

     + Add macro blocks on line 3510 (or so) of `object.js`
     + How do we call the atomic process methods from the `SpriteMorph`?

+## Fix me!
++ websocket is created for each process...
+It should either be in the threadmanager or the sprite morph

 ## To Do
 + Create the visual blocks:
   + Create the visual blocks: (1876)